Fiji

 Post-MDA scabies prevalence survey

-WSP Fiji has kicked off 2024 with a post-MDA scabies prevalence survey, to assess the ongoing impact of scabies following the national MDA completed last year.
-Northern Division launched the national survey in February, closely followed by Western Division in March, with Central and Eastern divisions about to commence in May.
+WSP Fiji kicked off 2024 with a post-MDA scabies prevalence survey, to assess the ongoing impact of scabies following the national MDA completed in 2023.
+Northern Division launched the national survey in February, closely followed by Western Division in March, with Central and Eastern divisions in May.

-In each Division, before the survey, nurses are trained to perform skin examinations for scabies and bacterial skin infections, and data officers are trained to use the data collection tool REDCap on electronic tablets.
-On the last day of training, the survey teams travel to a village for a mock exercise to put their skin examination training into action.
+In each Division, before the survey, nurses were trained to perform skin examinations for scabies and bacterial skin infections, and data officers were trained to use the data collection tool, REDCap, on electronic tablets.
+On the last day of training, the survey teams travelled to a village for a mock exercise to put their skin examination training into action.

-To conduct the surveys, the survey teams split up into subdivisions and spend approximately two weeks travelling to randomly selected communities within their subdivision, where they respectfully ask randomly selected households to participate in the skin examination survey.
+To conduct the surveys, the survey teams split up into subdivisions and spent approximately two weeks travelling to randomly selected communities within their subdivision, where they respectfully asked randomly selected households to participate in the skin examination survey.
 WSP is very grateful for the survey teams for their hard work, and to the Fijian communities for participating in this prevalence survey.

 The integrated scabies and LF MDA in Northern and Eastern Divisions

-The WSP team in the North of Fiji have worked in partnership with the Lymphatic Filariasis team at the Ministry of Health and Medical Services.
+The WSP team in the North of Fiji have worked in partnership with the Lymphatic Filariasis team at the MHMS.
 The scabies program is integrating with the Lymphatic Filariasis Unit to administer triple therapy to address both diseases.
 The teams completed the last day of MDA in February 2023, and were able to come together to celebrate their success.

-Over 100 nurses and 300 community health workers were involved with rolling out the MDA to the 130,000 people living in the Northern Division.
+Over 100 nurses and 300 CHWs were involved with rolling out the MDA to the 130,000 people living in the Northern Division.
 WSP would like to express a big thank you to every person involved in the MDA and for making sure Fiji has a healthy community, free of scabies.

 The MDA teams also worked hard to collect the remaining MDA materials and supplies from all areas in the North to send back to the headquarters in Suva, Fiji.
 The remaining supplies have been redistributed to complete the MDA in other Divisions in Fiji.

 The MDA was next carried out in the Eastern Division, also integrated with the Lymphatic Filariasis Unit.
 The Eastern division is the largest by area (including the sea).
-The MDA teams travelled long distances in mainly boats in order to reach remote areas and islands to undertake the MDA.
+The MDA teams travelled long distances, mainly via boats, in order to reach remote areas and islands to undertake the MDA.

 Fiji Baseline Prevalence Survey